Ця сторінка також доступна українською.

 The many matzevot found in Rohatyn’s Jewish cemeteries – whether standing, fallen or recovered, and whether intact or fragmentary – follow the Ashkenazic pattern described above: originally standing vertical, more tall than wide, generally rectangular slab shapes, and presenting a large field for memorial inscriptions.

 Few of the matzevot that exist today in Rohatyn are as originally designed and carved; nearly all are broken and missing important parts.
-The few intact survivors are made mostly of harder materials (granite) and date from the late 19th century through the 1930s.
+The few intact survivors are made mostly of harder materials (sandstone or granite) and date from the late 19th century through the 1930s.
 Given the long history of Jews in Rohatyn, these intact survivors thus do not represent the full range and diversity of designs, styles, and materials which existed in Rohatyn over the centuries.
 From a handful of less-intact older and softer stones, and larger fragments now recovered to the old Jewish cemetery, we can conclude that Rohatyn’s Jewish dead were memorialized in the primary styles described by YIVO, whether as a simple text field with borders, or as text surrounded by ornament and topped with a decorated pediment.
 The skills of the stone cutters and carvers did not appear to factor in the choice of design; we have found both coarse and fine examples of each.
 All of the matzevot included a blank base of 50~100cm height which was anchored in the cemetery soil.

 Although the damage done to the majority of the stones precludes a comprehensive catalog, a number of the stones retain their original top edge curves and allow a simple survey of the variety of outline designs.
 A small number of the surviving upper sections are square-cornered; many more are formed as semicircles or smaller (flatter) circle segments.
 A few take oval or more complex architectural forms.
 Shoah memorial markers erected in the cemeteries by Jewish descendants since Ukrainian independence reflect the traditional forms.
 Curiously, to date in Rohatyn we have recovered no examples with beveled, fan, or triangular top edges, as are seen in some intact cemeteries elsewhere in East Central Europe.